-Thank you for reading my blog!
-I pray you will be blessed and encouraged as I rehearse the wonderful ways in which God has led me in my nursing career.
+Welcome to my blog.
+I pray you will be blessed and encouraged as I record the wonderful ways in which God has led me in my nursing career.
 Please contact me at Pamela.firstname.lastname@example.org with any questions, comments, and prayer requests.

 When I was in high school, I first learned the wonderful good news about the Lord Jesus Christ when I read John 3:16.

 “For God so loved the world, that He gave His only begotten (unique) Son, that whosoever believeth in Him, shall not perish but have everlasting life.”
 (KJV)

 I received Him as my personal Savior, was forgiven of all my sins, received eternal life, and began my eternal relationship with my Creator.
 (See Life Changing Letter post.)
 As I began to grow in His grace through studying the Bible, and meeting other Christians, God gave me a desire to become a nurse with the hope that He would use me to point others to my dear Savior.